Suzanne C Harris, Pharm.D.

 Director of Well-Being and Resilience

 Harris received her Doctor of Pharmacy degree in 2002 from the University of Texas College of Pharmacy at Austin and completed a psychiatric specialty residency with Kaiser Permanente Colorado Region in Denver, Colorado.
-Harris’ career and research interests are focused on stigma and mental health and their relation to overall wellness in pharmacy students and pharmacists, transitions of care and cultural competency for psychiatric patients, and innovative practice models and teaching strategies.
-She is a member of the College of Psychiatric and Neurologic Pharmacists, American Association of the Colleges of Pharmacy, North Carolina Association of Pharmacists, and the National Alliance on Mental Illness-Durham, where she serves in leadership roles, with invited speaking engagements on mental health and well-being.
+Harris’ career and research interests are focused on stigma and mental health and their relation to overall well-being in the pharmacy profession, transitions of care, cultural competency, and social determinants of health for patients with psychiatric disorders, and innovative practice models and teaching strategies.
+She is a member of the College of Psychiatric and Neurologic Pharmacists, American Association of the Colleges of Pharmacy, and North Carolina Association of Pharmacists, where she serves in leadership roles, with invited speaking engagements on mental health and well-being.

 - Biology and Doctor of Pharmacy, University of Texas at Austin and University of Texas Health Science Systems- San Antonio